Jake-Mok-Nelson/cloudbuild-term/.github/ISSUE_TEMPLATE/Feature-template.md

 ---
-name: User Story Template
+name: Feature template
-about: Template for basic user story
+about: Template for a new feature or enhancement

 ---